An epicurean adventure to: India

 What's to love about this recipe

-- No need to hover over a saucepan for an hour - just bake it in the oven!
+- No need to hover over the stove – just bake it in the oven!

-- It's a mild, creamy chicken curry and can be enjoyed by children and people who don't like spicy food.
-Ideal meal for the whole family.
+- It's a mild, creamy chicken curry much like chicken korma.
+Perfect for the whole family.

 - The flaked almonds provide a wonderful crunch to the curry.